sposso/CBIS-DDSM-DATASET/README.md

 If you want to train a breast cancer classifier or a segmentation model using the CBIS-DDSM  dataset, this repository may help you to easily extract the mammograms and the masks from the original folder.

 ## Setup
-1. The dataset can be downloaded directly from the[official site](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=22516629).
+1. The dataset can be downloaded directly from the [official site](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=22516629).
 2. If you want to go into detail about the CBIS-DDSM dataset, you can check this [paper](https://www.nature.com/articles/sdata2017177).
 It describes how to use the dataset and how the dataset was built.

 ## Quantitative Description